 Developing a customized treatment plan for each patient

-Our significant experience and specialized fellowship training means we can treat both common and rare skin cancers, large and small cancers and cancers in the most delicate locations such as the eyelids, ears and nose.
-Because of our close integration with all of the specialties listed above, we coordinate care on your behalf to streamline your visit to our facility.
+MU Health Care provides the most advanced skin cancer and melanoma treatment.
+Patients come from across the region and neighboring states to seek management from our experienced, professional team of melanoma and skin cancer specialists.
+Our physicians' experience and specialized fellowship training means we can treat both common and rare skin cancers, large and small cancers and cancers in the most delicate locations such as the eyelids, ears and nose, or that has spread to other parts of the body.

 Leading-edge research and clinical trials